T4puSD/spring-boot-graphql-demo/README.md

 mvn clean spring-boot:run
 ```

+## Test the graphql interactive query console
+Go to the following url `http://localhost:8080/graphiql` to get the default graphiql
+query console to perform query against the graphql server.

 ### Populating MongoDB with dummy data
 The source directory has a bash file with rest call to fill up the test container with
 dummy data.
 Run the following bash file with the following command `bash dummydata-populate.sh` to do so.